 - Check how and when was it last updated

-- Completeness of the data, for example, is it cross country
+- Completeness of the data

 We regularly work with commissioning editors and also authors to identify sources of reliable and up to date information.

 Research may be used to add content to mapping, to ensure that information is evenly spread across the area and to ensure consistency across a range of maps.
 The visual hierarchy of a map, with categorisation of features, can be addressed through editorial research.
 The use of data sources alone may not be enough to address this, and editorial research is used to enhance the map content and categorisation.

 Mapping requires constant updating to ensure that detail is current and appropriate.
 Politically, countries and cities may change names, and this must be reflected on maps.
 World, continental and country maps are updated as soon as new major changes occur, and should be periodically checked for changes to settlement populations and other features.